-There are lots of things to consider when making a Will and your starting point may well be the cost as this will probably influence who or how you decide to get a will written.
+There are lots of things to consider when planning for the future.
+The cost of making a Will is likely to influence how you decide to get a Will written.
 The three main options are employing the services of a Solicitor, a specialist Will writing service, or doing it yourself.

 This kind of Will will fit those who have a smaller, less complex estate, or who only have a couple of beneficiaries.
 For a lot of people this will be all that they need.
 If you choose a solicitor to write your Will, you might benefit from additional advice on Inheritance Tax planning and beyond.
 If you use a Will writing service or an online template (DIY Will) the Will will only serve the most basic function.
 A single Will might not work in cases where there is a child beneficiary from another relationship or you wish to set up a trust.